mediacloud/newsscribe-ansible/README.md

 dangerous and terrifying!!

-To that end, it's as slim as possible, and tries to err on the side of simplicity and transparency rather than ansible "best practices" hiding things in playbooks and inventories directories.
+To that end, it's as slim as possible, and tries to err on the side of simplicity and transparency rather than ansible "best practices" with files spread across multiple directories (vars, playbooks, inventories).

 We regard ansible as a necessary evil for system provisioning, not as an end to itself!

-This repo uses mediacloud/ansible-elastic, a clone of Elastic's no longer supported playbook, LIGHTLY updated for ES8 & Debian, external to this repo to keep this repo as small/simple as possible, and FURTHER reduce temptation to change anything!!! (see "Development advice" section below).
+This repo uses mediacloud/ansible-elastic, a clone of a clone of Elastic's no longer supported playbook, LIGHTLY updated for ES8 & Debian, external to this repo to keep this repo as small/simple as possible, and FURTHER reduce temptation to change anything!!! (see "Development advice" section below).

 It would be *GREATLY* preferable to use *ONLY* ansible to do all configuration of the NewsScribe cluster (and these scripts install an